^

 Treatment of otitis in diphtheria

-Local treatment corresponds to that in acute purulent inflammation of CpU.
-General treatment is carried out by the introduction of antidiphtheria serum and the use of massive doses of antibiotics, as well as measures for vitaminization and detoxification of the body.
+Local treatment corresponds to that for acute purulent inflammation of the spleen.
+General treatment is carried out by administering antidiphtheria serum and using massive doses of antibiotics, as well as measures for vitaminization and detoxification of the body.

-The prognosis is generally favorable with timely recognition and adequate treatment, however, with the toxic form of diphtheria and its rapid development in relation to auditory function is unfavorable.
+The prognosis is generally favorable with timely recognition and adequate treatment, but with the toxic form of diphtheria and its rapid development in relation to auditory function it is unfavorable.

 You are reporting a typo in the following text: